 - want an intensive cooking class (think Cordon Bleu) with lots of science and theory behind the cooking - this is more a home cooking style class

 Once we got down to cooking, it was 2 to an induction cooker but we both had the opportunity to cook.
-Together with a lovely Japanese lady, I made chicken Curry, ang ku kueh (wrapped by yours truly) and roti jalal (netting pattern designed by me!).
+Together with a lovely Japanese lady, I made chicken curry, ang ku kueh, and roti jalal.

 After we'd stuffed ourselves on our cooking, the class came to a close and Food Playground had another surprise in store: we were all allowed to choose from either an ang ku kueh mould or a roti jalal pouring cup.

-- want to learn as many Singaporean dishes as possible (we made 6 dishes in 1 session)
+- want to learn as many Asian dishes as possible (we made 6 dishes in 1 session)

-- are looking for good Singaporean hawker recipes (I was pleasantly surprised by the quality of the food we cooked- I had not been expecting the food to be hawker quality but I must say they were all- except the laksa, which needed more depth- as good as anything I'd eaten in a food court.
+- I was pleasantly surprised by the quality of the food we cooked at Palate Sensations- I had not been expecting the food to be hawker quality but I must say they were all- except the laksa, which needed more depth- as good as anything I'd eaten in a food court.
 If you want the secret, it's because we used pork lard to cook and not vegetable oil!
 However, if you don't take pork, here are some alternatives to lard (for both cooking and baking.))

 Not recommended for:

-Our instructor, Chef Low, was very generous both with her advice and resources- I mentioned that a friend had asked me to make laksa without prawns and she kindly passed me some vegetarian shrimp to experiment with!
+Our instructor at Palate Sensations Culinary School, Chef Low, was very generous both with her advice and resources- I mentioned that a friend had asked me to make laksa without prawns and she kindly passed me some vegetarian shrimp to experiment with!

 - Singapore Hokkien Mee

-- Singapore Hainanese Chicken Rice (I haven't shared a recipe for this yet but I did use some of my takeaways from the session in my Singapore Hainanese Chicken Rice Porridge recipe.)
+- Singapore Hainanese Chicken Rice (I haven't shared a recipe for this yet but I did use some of my takeaways from the session in my Singapore Hainanese Chicken Rice Porridge recipe.
+For an easy rice cooker version, click here.)

 - Chwee Kueh